Barbizon 63: 1980s

 Golden Tulip agreed in August 1988 to sell its majority stake in the hotel to Philip Pilevsky and Arthur G. Cohen.
-Sources at the time reported that the hotel was to be sold for $60 million.
+Contemporary media reported that the hotel was to be sold for $60 million.
 Pilevsky and Cohen—in partnership with nightclub operators Ian Schrager and Steve Rubell, who had operated the Studio 54 nightclub—finalized their purchase of the hotel that November, paying "under $50 million".
 The four men planned to spend at least $10 million on renovating the hotel into a European-inspired "urban spa", which Schrager said would "be a sanctuary, a total atmosphere".
 The owners attempted to fire all of the hotel's 150 workers, but an arbitrator forced the men to rehire the employees several hours later.
 The employees had been part of a labor union, and Rubell claimed that he had fired the employees so the union would be more willing to negotiate.
 When Rubell died in 1989, Schrager continued to operate the hotel alone through the Morgans Hotel Group (MHG).
 Pilevsky considered selling the hotels that he had co-owned with Rubell and Schrager, including the Barbizon, Morgans, Paramount, and Royalton.
 By then, the Barbizon had a 72 percent occupancy rate, lower than that of the chain's other hotels.
 Schrager denied that his hotels were for sale.